-Who I Am
+Who Am I

 Erika is a native New Yorker who while born in Cambria Heights, spent most of her formative years living with her parents in the Stern Parks Community Of Freeport and is a proud graduate of Baldwin Senior High School.
 She is a true social entrepreneur at heart always finding that the achievement of social missions drives her work.

 Prior to launching Vision Street Research LLC in New York, she worked in Nassau County Government as the Director of Programs and Community Engagement for the Office of the Nassau County Comptroller.
 In her role she was responsible for organizing events such as the Comptroller’s Entrepreneurial Challenge, the office’s summer internship program, as well as serving as a liaison between the office and the non-profit community.
 She also oversaw two external committees: the Minority Women Business Enterprises (MWBE) Committee and the Non-Profit Steering Committee.
 Additionally, she spearheaded the office workforce development efforts through organizing a series of 2020 Census job fairs and information sessions in hard to count communities.

 She previously served as the Director of Programs at Sustainable Long Island, where she led a team that implemented community-based projects in collaboration with local stakeholders in the areas of economic development, community revitalization, environmental health, and environmental justice.
 Prior to that, she was the Senior Project Manager at MBE Smart Think Marketing Group for four years, where she oversaw the entire project process and directly contributed to maximizing her client’s annual revenue.
 Her first client as an entrepreneur was Partnership For Southern Equity and it was during this contract she gained experience in addressing the disparity between employment opportunities and community demographics, while providing project management services among other things.